hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 Missions plans are used to define fully autonomous flight operations, including scans and surveys.
 They are are created in *Plan View* when the [Plan Type](#plan-type-selector) is set to **Mission**.

-There are a number of different “types” of missions:
+There are a number of different "types" of missions:

 - [Manual Missions](#manual-waypoint-mission): The flight path is defined as a series of waypoints and other mission commands.
 - ​[Survey Missions](#survey-mission): An area survey defined by an arbitrary polygon.